mikedropmedia/portfolio/src/pages/posts/post-1.md

 Published on: 2022-12-09

 Welcome to my _new blog_ about learning Astro!
-Here, I will share my learning journey as I build a new website.
+Here, I will share my learning journey as I build a new website on the path to full stack software development.

 ## What I've accomplished